-- Main leaving water temperature zone - Room 1 - Room 2 - Dedicated Human Comfort Interface (BRC1HHDA used as room thermostat) - For more information about connecting the electrical wiring to the unit, see: - "9.2 Connections to the outdoor unit" [▶ 131] - "9.3 Connections to the indoor unit" [> 137] - The underfloor heating of the main room is directly connected to the indoor unit. - The room temperature of the main room is controlled by the dedicated Human Comfort Interface (BRC1HHDA used as room thermostat). - A thermostatic valve is installed before the underfloor heating in each of the other rooms.
+- A Main leaving water temperature zone - B Room 1 - C Room 2 - a Dedicated Human Comfort Interface (BRC1HHDA used as room thermostat) - For more information about connecting the electrical wiring to the unit, see: - "9.2 Connections to the outdoor unit" [▶ 107] - "9.3 Connections to the indoor unit" [▶ 116] - The underfloor heating of the main room is directly connected to the indoor unit. - The room temperature of the main room is controlled by the dedicated Human Comfort Interface (BRC1HHDA used as room thermostat). - A thermostatic valve is installed before the underfloor heating in each of the other rooms.